Tumor lysis syndrome: Treatment

 Treatment is first targeted at the specific metabolic disorder.

-In general, rasburicase and hydration are the mainstays of treatment in patients with clinical evidence of tumor lysis syndrome.
+In general, uric acid lowering therapy (allopurinol or rasburicase) and hydration with intravenous fluids are the mainstays of treatment in patients with clinical evidence of tumor lysis syndrome.
+With widespread use of uric acid lowering therapy, hyperphosphatemia has now supplanted uric acid as the most common cause of kidney damage in those with tumor lysis syndrome.

 A loop diuretic may also be indicated to maintain appropriate production of urine by the kidneys.
 Further treatment is targeted towards the specific metabolic abnormalities present in patients with TLS (see "main articles" linked above).
-Mild hyperkalemia without symptoms can be treated with a loop diuretic and sodium polystirene, while a temporizing agent such as rapid acting insulin (in conjunction with glucose) and an agent to stabilize cardiac membranes such as calcium carbonate may be given in cases of severe hyperkalemia.
+Mild hyperkalemia without symptoms can be treated with a loop diuretic and potassium binders which bind potassium and facilitate its excretion through the gastrointestinal tract, examples include sodium zirconium cyclosilicate (Lokelma) or sodium polystyrene sulfonate.
+Temporizing agents such as rapid acting insulin (in conjunction with glucose), inhaled beta-agonists such as albuterol and an agent to stabilize cardiac membranes such as calcium carbonate may be given in cases of severe hyperkalemia.
 Concerning symptoms related to hypocalcemia (e.g. seizures) in TLS patients can be treated with calcium gluconate.
-Tumor lysis patients may ultimately also require renal replacement therapy such as through hemodialysis if indicated.
+Tumor lysis patients may ultimately also require renal replacement therapy such as dialysis if indicated, which can quickly normalize electrolyte levels in the blood.

+Alkalinization of the urine, once commonly used in the treatment of tumor lysis syndrome as it was thought to increase uric acid solubility, is no longer recommended.
+It is not associated with benefits and may actually worsen outcomes as it is associated with high phosphorus, low calcium levels and calcium-phosphate crystal kidney deposits with kidney damage.

+Those with TLS undergoing treatment require frequent blood chemistry monitoring, and continuous cardiac monitoring with telemetry and frequent electrocardiograms to identify any life-threatening arrhythmias that are common.

 Prognosis

+In a registry based study examining more than 28,000 patients discharged from hospitals in the United States between 2010-2013 with a diagnosis of tumor lysis syndrome, the condition was associated with an in-hospital mortality of 21%.
+Other potential complications in those with tumor lysis syndrome included sepsis (seen in 22% of people), requiring dialysis (15%), respiratory failure (23%), requiring a ventilator (16%), gastrointestinal bleeding (6%), brain bleed (2%), seizures (1%) and cardiac arrest (2%).
+Older age, having more medical co-morbidities, and the type of cancer predicted a poorer response in those with TLS.

-The rate of mortality from tumor lysis syndrome may vary widely depending on the type of underlying malignancy.
-However, the occurrence of acute kidney injury is concerning given the high mortality that is generally associated with it.
+The occurrence of acute kidney injury with TLS confers a worse prognosis given the high mortality that is generally associated with it.